An Adversarial Approach to Structural Estimation: Illustration with Simple Examples

-For SMM, we consider matching (1) three moments $\mathbb{E}[X_i]$, $\mathbb{E}[X_i^2]$, $\mathbb{E}[X_i^3]$, (2) seven moments $\mathbb{E}[X_i],\dots,\mathbb{E}[X_i^7]$, and (3) eleven moments $\mathbb{E}[X_i],\dots,\mathbb{E}[X_i^{11}]$. \footnote{In our undocumented exercise, we increased moments by odd numbers.
-We selected three of them to highlight the results.} Since the optimally\hyp{}weighted SMM beats the unweighted SMM in all cases in our simulation, we only present the optimally\hyp{}weighted SMM for comparison; the weights are estimated with the real data.
-For the adversarial estimator, we use the same sets of moments as inputs to the discriminator.
+For SMM, we consider matching (1) three moments $\mathbb{E}[X_i]$, $\mathbb{E}[X_i^2]$, $\mathbb{E}[X_i^3]$, (2) seven moments $\mathbb{E}[X_i],\dots,\mathbb{E}[X_i^7]$, and (3) eleven moments $\mathbb{E}[X_i],\dots,\mathbb{E}[X_i^{11}]$.
+Since the optimally\hyp{}weighted SMM beats the unweighted SMM in all cases in our simulation, we only present the optimally\hyp{}weighted SMM for comparison; the weights are estimated with the real data.
+For the adversarial estimator, we use the same set of moments as the inputs to the discriminator.
 In particular, the discriminator is the logistic classifier of the form \( D_\lambda(x)=\Lambda(\lambda_0+\lambda_1 x+\cdots+\lambda_d x^d) \) for $d=3,7,11$ parameterized by $\lambda\in\mathbb{R}^{1+d}$.
-In contrast to the one in \cref{sec:ill1}, this discriminator is ``misspecified'' but is good enough to yield a reasonable estimator of $\theta$.
+In contrast to the one in \cref{sec:ill1}, this discriminator is ``misspecified'' but is good enough to yield a reasonable estimator for $\theta$.
 As discussed in \cref{sec:logistic}, the optimally\hyp{}weighted SMM is asymptotically equivalent to the adversarial estimator with this choice of the discriminator.
 However, their finite\hyp{}sample properties are subject to debate.
 For this exercise, we decrease the sample sizes to $n=m=200$ to emphasize the finite\hyp{}sample performance.

 \Cref{fig:curse:ortho} shows the plots of the cross\hyp{}entropy loss and the log likelihood for varying numbers of inputs.
-It is noteworthy that the curvature of the estimated loss $\mathbb{M}_\theta(\hat{D}_\theta)$ is still very close to the oracle one up to seven moments.
+It is noteworthy that the curvature of the estimated loss $\mathbb{M}_\theta(\hat{D}_\theta)$ is very close to the oracle one up to seven moments.
 We see nonnegligible deviation of the curvature for eleven moments, but as we see below, it is still sharp enough to yield a much better estimator than SMM.